bjornkouw001/Watson-IoT/README.md

 - Create a device ID and call this whatever you want
 - Click on nect till you are on the summary
 - Control if everything is correct and click on create
-- Now you get your device credentials store this save for example in a word document
+- VERY IMPORTANT Now you get your device credentials store this save for example in a word document
 - ![Device-cred](https://raw.githubusercontent.com/bjornkouw001/Watson-IoT/master/device-cred.png)

 - If everything is correct  you have to get the screen like right below this sentences.